guillaume-azarias/Digital-Biomarker-Study/README.md

 # Identification of abnormal activity from time series (code currently under editing for intellectual properties reasons.
-Please contact me for sample)
+Please contact me for a sample)

 ## Background: